Skip to content

 Adjusting your credit terms might include reducing the payment terms from, say, net 60 days to net 30 days, requiring down payments from new or risky customers, or conducting more thorough credit checks before extending credit.
 These measures can discourage delinquencies and reduce the risk of non-payment, leading to a healthier turnover ratio.

-Offer Early Payment Incentives
+Early Payment Incentives and Their Benefits

 Encouraging your customers to pay their invoices early can significantly enhance your cash flow.
 Early payment discounts are a win-win for both businesses and their clients; they improve your cash cycle while offering clients a cost saving.